adityaarakeri/claude-on-a-leash/README.md

 ## Customising

-All rules are plain bash — edit the hook files directly.
+All rules are plain bash.
+Edit the hook files directly.
 Common adjustments:

 ```bash
 # Allow force-push to staging (remove the line that blocks it)